NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 Scala presented an interesting language transition.
 With my experience in Rust, Java, and Python at work, I thought it would be a cinch.
 But I'm not exactly proud of the code I produced.
 Still, compared to a few other languages where I'd had to implement preliminary functionality, Scala felt quite comfortable.

-> _Rule #7: Commented code, is worst than bad code.
+> _Rule #7: Awry commented code is worse than bad code.
 (It's similar to gossip, it poisons the mind of both the writer and the reader)._

 Here we are, folks—the final path in this grand journey.
 It's time to dive into the river of...